Claude Code Is One Tool With Four Different Personalities

 CLI: The Power User

-You get slash commands.
-You get complete customisation.
-You get to configure everything exactly how you want it.
-The AI runs on your machine, with your permissions, and touches your actual files.
+This is where Claude Code started.
+Terminal-first.
+Command-driven.
+Full control.
+You get slash commands, complete customization, and the ability to configure everything exactly how you want it.
+The AI runs on your machine, with your permissions, and interacts with your actual files.

-If you're doing complex refactoring, chasing down a gnarly bug, or need to shape exactly how the agent thinks...
-CLI is home base.
+It's sequential.
+One task at a time.
+Deep focus.
+If you're doing complex refactoring, chasing down a gnarly bug, or need to shape exactly how the agent thinks, the CLI is your home base.

 Web: The Parallel Executor

+Open your browser.
+Connect your GitHub repos.
+Kick off five bug fixes at once.
 The web interface runs everything in isolated cloud sandboxes.
 Each task gets its own environment.
-They don't step on each other.
+They don't interfere with each other.
 You can monitor all of them from a single screen.

 But here's the tradeoff: no slash commands.
 The interface is cleaner, more visual, and less granular.
 You're delegating work, not directing every move.
+This setup is perfect for clearing bug backlogs, making backend changes that need tests, or addressing questions about code architecture.
+It's ideal for tasks where you want Claude to work independently while you handle something else.

 IDE: The Integrated Partner

-Same intelligence as CLI.
-But the context is your current file, your current line, your current thought.
+Claude Code extensions for VS Code and Cursor IDEs integrate directly into your editor.
+You get the same intelligence as the CLI, but the context is your current file, your current line, and your current thought.
 It feels less like calling an agent and more like pair programming.

 You're not switching contexts.
 You're staying in flow.
 The AI integrates into your existing workflow rather than asking you to adapt to its interface.